 These cuts began on March 1, 2013.
-Sequestration was originally supposed to occur January 1.
-But Congress moved the date to March as part of its deal to avoid the fiscal cliff.
-This series of tax increases would have subtracted $607 billion gross domestic product.
-For more, see Fiscal Cliff 2013.
+Sequestration was originally supposed to occur January 1, but Congress moved the date to March as part of its deal to avoid the fiscal cliff, a series of tax increases that would have affected the deficit by $607 billion, or 3.7% of the gross domestic product.

 The FY 2014 Sequester

-The spending cap for FY 2014 was $967 billion.
-House Republicans wanted to maintain the cap, but shift all cuts from military to other domestic programs.
-Democrats wanted to raise the cap to $1.06 trillion, end the sequester, and return to the normal budget process.
+The spending cap for FY 2014 was $1.120 trillion.
+House Republicans wanted to maintain the cap but shift all of the cuts from military to other domestic programs.
+Democrats wanted to raise the cap, end the sequester, and return to the normal budget process.